Problem:

 If the node we step on is already visiting, we are back to ourselves when exploring its neighbors.
 Therefore, it means we have a loop.

-It's similar to post-order traversal, first set as visiting, then explore neighbors, enter dfs
+It's similar to post-order traversal, first set as visiting, then explore neighbors, enter dfs recursively, and mark as visited after returning

 Time complexity: